groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/tsv-to-jpg.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-TSV"
+        - icon: "far fa-file-excel"
           title: " About TSV File Format"
           content: |
             A Tab-Separated Values (TSV) file format represents data separated with tabs in plain text format.
 The file format, similar to CSV, is used for organization of data in a structured manner in order to import and export between different applications.
 The format is primarily used for data import/export and exchange in Spreadsheet applications and databases.
-Each record in a TSV file is contained in a single line of text file where each field value is separated by a tab character.
-Media type for TSV file format is text/tab-separated-values.

           link: "https://docs.fileformat.com/spreadsheet/tsv/"

     format:
         # format loop
-        - icon: "far fa-file-JPG"
+        - icon: "far fa-image"
           title: " About JPG File Format"
           content: |
             A JPEG is a type of image format that is saved using the method of lossy compression.
 The output image, as result of compression, is a trade-off between storage size and image quality.
 Users can adjust the compression level to achieve the desired quality level while at the same time reduce the storage size.
 Image quality is negligibly affected if 10:1 compression is applied to the image.
 The higher the compression value, the higher the degradation in image quality.

           link: "https://docs.fileformat.com/image/jpeg/"